MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Experiments

 \subsubsection{Alzheimer's Classification}

-In addition to the quality of the synthesized PET scans, we showcase the potential of the generated PET scan to facilitate in binary Alzheimer's disease classification~(AD vs Normal).
-Towards this end, we used GM and WM segmentation first and did the Automated Anatomical Labeling~(AAL) atlas to segment each MR image into 116 ROIs and calculated mean intensity of all ROIs.
-These average intensities taken from both the modalities lead to a feature vector of size $116 * 4$.
-This final feature vector was used to train a support vector machine~(SVM) using a radial basis function~(RBF) kernel for multi-modality AD classification.
-We use several standard classification performance metrics such as accuracy (ACC), sensitivity (SENS), specificity (SPEC), Area under the curve (AUC), Matthews correlation coefficient~(MCC) and F1-score to evaluate the models.
+In addition to the quality of the synthesized PET scans, we showcase the potential of the generated PET scan to facilitate binary Alzheimer's disease classification~(AD vs Normal).
+Towards this end, we used GM and WM segmentation first and did the Automated Anatomical Labeling~(AAL) atlas to segment each MR image into 116 ROIs and calculated the mean intensity of each ROI.
+These average intensities taken from both modalities lead to a feature vector of size $116 * 4$.
+This final feature vector was used to train a support vector machine~(SVM) using a radial basis function~(RBF) kernel for multi-modality AD classification as shown in Figure \ref{fig:classify}.
+We use several standard classification performance metrics such as accuracy (ACC), sensitivity (SENS), specificity (SPEC), Area under the curve (AUC), Matthews correlation coefficient~(MCC), and F1-score to evaluate the models.